elitau/pact_elixir/README.md

 It is not yet usable as many needed parts like publishing a pact file to a broker or pact verification on the provider side are still missing.
 Also there is no documentation available, yet.

+## Development

+Discussion about the development of this library takes places in the #pact-elixir Channel at [https://pact-foundation.slack.com/](https://pact-foundation.slack.com/).

 ## Installation

 You need [Rust](https://www.rust-lang.org) in order to build and install the package.